ondyari/FaceForensics/classification/README.md

 XceptionNet from our paper trained on our FaceForensics++ dataset.
 Besides the full image models, all models were trained on slightly enlarged face crops with a scale factor of 1.3.
 The models were trained using the Face2Face face tracker, though the `detect_from_models.py` file uses the freely available dlib face detector.

 Note that we provide the trained models from our paper which have not been fine-tuned for general compressed videos.
-You can find our used models under [this link](kaldir.vc.in.tum.de:/FaceForensics/models/faceforensics++_models_subset.zip).
+You can find our used models under [this link](http://kaldir.vc.in.tum.de:/FaceForensics/models/faceforensics++_models.zip).
+The

 Setup:
 - Install required modules via `requirement.txt` file